 How we got here

-Since the release of the Select Committee Report on the Safe Operation and Use of Off-road Vehicles in 2011, we've been discussing the issue of off-road vehicle management in Yukon’s backcountry.
+Since the release of the Select Committee Report on the Safe Operation and Use of Off-road Vehicles in 2011, we've been discussing the issue of off-road vehicle management in the Yukon’s backcountry.

-While some level of management is in place in certain areas of Yukon, there's been no overall approach to off-road vehicle management.
+While some level of management is in place in certain areas of the Yukon, there's been no overall approach to off-road vehicle management.